Welfare and Distributional Effects of Joint Intervention in Networks: Model

+Suppose that the original standalone marginal utilities and network link weights are given by \(\hb a\) and \(\hb g\).
+The planner is able to intervene on \(\hb a\) and \(\hb g\), and selects post-intervention utilities and network so that \(\b a\) and \(\b g\) maximize the players' total payoff \eqref{eq-v}.
+Furthermore, we assume that this intervention comes at a quadratic cost to the planner, so the planner solves the system:

-Here $\hb a$ and $\hb g$ are the pre-intervention standalone marginal utilities and network, respectively. $C$ is the total budget. \(\kappa\in(0,\infty]\) is a parameter that measures the relative cost of intervening in \(\b g\) compared with \(\b a\).
-The quadratic form of intervention cost greatly simplifies computation (see \cite*{ggg} for related discussion), though we expect qualitatively similar results hold with alternative convex costs.\footnote{See the conclusion section for detailed discussion.}
+Note that we allow $\hat a_i$ and $a_i$ to be negative; in this case, we can interpret $a_i$ as the price or marginal cost of consuming the activity. $C>0$ is the total budget and \(\kappa\in(0, +\infty]\) is a parameter that measures the relative cost of intervening in \(\b g\) compared to \(\b a\).
+The quadratic form of the intervention cost greatly simplifies computation, although we expect that qualitatively similar results hold with alternative convex costs.
+See Section \ref{sec-5.1} for details of results under alternative specifications of cost functions and objective functions.\footnote{See \cite{ggg} for a related discussion.}

-In the limiting case in which \(\kappa=\infty\), we recover the setting of \cite{ggg}, in which the planner cannot intervene in the network design; thus $\b g=\hb g$.
-We will refer to the intervention with exogenous \(\b g\) in the setting of \cite{ggg} as the \emph{single intervention} and the intervention with endogenous \(\b g\) in \eqref{eq-prob} as the \emph{joint intervention}.
+In the special case for which \(\kappa=+\infty\), we recover the setting of \cite{ggg} where the planner cannot intervene in the network design; thus $\b g=\hb g$.
+Formally, the planner solves the problem For any finite \(\kappa\), we will refer to the intervention with exogenous \(\b g\) in \eqref{eq-prob2} as the \emph{single intervention} and the intervention with endogenous \(\b g\) in \eqref{eq-prob} as the \emph{joint intervention}.
+Consequently, we write the solution to \eqref{eq-prob2} as \(V^*_{single}(\hb g,\hb a,C)\) and the solution to \eqref{eq-prob} as \(V^*_{joint}(\hb g,\hb a,C)\).\footnote{In Section \ref{sec-5.2} we discuss another special case in which $\hb a$ is fixed and the planner can design $\b g$ optimally. } While problem \eqref{eq-prob} tends to problem \eqref{eq-prob2} in the limit as $\kappa \rightarrow +\infty$, their solutions differ in general when \(\kappa\) is finite.
+In addition, we emphasize that the dimension of the joint intervention problem is $n^2$, which is quadratic in the size of the network, whereas in the single intervention problem \citep{ggg}, the number of variables is $n$, which grows linearly with the size of the network.